The Librarian: Quest for the Spear: Plot

 Flynn finds that the job entails more than he expected when one of three parts of the Spear of Destiny is stolen by a cult known as the Serpent Brotherhood, led by the former librarian Wilde (Kyle MacLachlan), who had faked his own death.
-(The audience learns of Wilde's involvement immediately.)
-Judson explains that whoever has the complete Spear of Destiny will control the destiny of the entire world (it is said in the film that "Hitler had only one" piece of the Spear).
+His mentor Judson explains that whoever has the complete Spear of Destiny will control the destiny of the entire world.
 Flynn is the only one on Earth who can track down the remaining two pieces and prevent the Serpent Brotherhood from possessing all three.
 He heads off to the Amazon jungle, with only two tools: his mind and a book written in a previously untranslated language called the "Language of the birds.”

 On the plane, Flynn is ambushed by members of the Serpent Brotherhood and is rescued by a woman who forces him out of the plane in mid-air.
 Once they land, he finds that his rescuer, Nicole Noone (Sonya Walger), has been sent by Judson.
 She works for the Library in the role later defined as Guardian.
 She fell in love with the last Librarian and blames herself for his death.
 She resists any friendly feelings for Flynn.
-As the two travel through the Amazon rainforest, they encounter waterfalls, headhunters, bridge collapses, and Maya death traps, which they manage to survive with little difficulty thanks to Flynn's extensive knowledge and Nicole's physical prowess.
+As the two travel through the Amazon rainforest, they encounter waterfalls, local tribes, bridge collapses, and Maya death traps, which they manage to survive with little difficulty thanks to Flynn's extensive knowledge and Nicole's physical prowess.
 They retrieve the second piece of the spear and are immediately captured by the brotherhood and Wilde, who is about to shoot Nicole when Flynn steps in front of her.
 He makes a deal to find the last piece of the spear in exchange for Nicole's life.
 They head to Shangri-La, in the Himalayas.